babenkoivan/elastic-migrations/README.md

 ---

-Elasticsearch migrations for Laravel allow you to easily modify and share indices schema across the application's environments.
+Elastic Migrations for Laravel allow you to easily modify and share indices schema across the application's environments.

 ## Contents